eps90/dynamotest/README.md

 # Dynamotest

-**Dynamotest** is my first side project written for my own requirements to help me easily run integration tests **in parallel**.
+**Dynamotest** is my first side project written for my own needs to help me easily run integration tests **in parallel**.
 Every new instance creates a table dedicated for a test case according to **migrations definitions** and run fixtures on it selectively by choosing **fixtures files to run**.

 Project's is **still under development** so you use it on your own risk.
 Feel free to discuss on new features but please take a look at issues list first to check if it's something I planned.
 I'm open to any discussion.

+Feel free to check [TODO List](#todos-and-other-plans) to check what are nearest things to do

 ## Table of contents